Ernst Udet: Early life

 Ernst Udet was born on 26 April 1896, in Frankfurt am Main, German Empire.
 Udet grew up in Munich, and was known from his early childhood for his sunny temperament and fascination with aviation.
-In his youth he hung out at a nearby airplane factory and an army airship detachment.
+In his youth he spent considerable time at a nearby airplane factory and an army airship detachment.
 In 1909, he helped found the Munich Aero-Club.
 After crashing a glider he and a friend constructed, he finally flew in 1913 with a test pilot in the nearby Otto Works owned by Gustav Otto, which he often visited.